ywarnier/git/README.md

 Simple PHP wrapper for Git, forked from sebastianbergmann/git which is no longer maintained.

+This wrapper is mostly focused on getting logs from a Git branch, for example to prepare changelog files from commits.

 ## Installation

 You can add this library as a local, per-project dependency to your project using [Composer](https://getcomposer.org/):